BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_3_Using_CSV_in_Scripts.md

 Easy!

 > :information_source: **NOTE — SEQUENCE:** This is the third use of the `nSequence` value in Bitcoin.
-Any `nSequence` value without the 32nd bit set (1<<31), so 0x00000001 to 0x7ffffffff, will be interpreted as a relative timelock if `nVersion ≥ 2` (which is the default starting in Bitcoin Core 0.14.0).
-You should be careful to ensure that relative timelocks don't conflict with the other two uses of `nSequence`, for signalling `nTimeLock` and RBF. `nTimeLock` usually sets a value of 0xffffffff-1, where a relative timelock is disallowed; and RBF usually sets a value of "1", where a relative timelock is irrelevent, because it defines a timelock of 1 block.
+Any `nSequence` value without the 32nd bit set (1<<31), so 0x00 00 00 01 to 0x7f ff ff ff, will be interpreted as a relative timelock if `nVersion ≥ 2` (which is the default starting in Bitcoin Core 0.14.0).
+You should be careful to ensure that relative timelocks don't conflict with the other two uses of `nSequence`, for signalling `nLockTime` and RBF. `nLockTime` usually sets a value of 0xff ff ff ff-1, where a relative timelock is disallowed; and RBF usually sets a value of "1", where a relative timelock is irrelevent, because it defines a timelock of 1 block.

-> In general, remember: with a `nVersion` value of 2, a `nSequence` value of 0x00000001 to 0x7fffffff allows relative timelock, RBF, and `nTimeLock`; a `nSequence` value of 0x7fffffff to 0xffffffff-2 allows RBF and `nTimeLock`; a `nSequence` value of 0xffffffff-1 allows only `nTimeLock`; a `nSequence` value of 0xffffffff allows none; and `nVersion` can be set to 1 to disallow relative timelocks for any value of `nSequence`.
+> In general, remember: with a `nVersion` value of 2, a `nSequence` value of 0x00 00 00 01 to 0x7f ff ff ff allows relative timelock, RBF, and `nLockTime`; a `nSequence` value of 0x7f ff ff ff to 0xff ff ff ff-2 allows RBF and `nLockTime`; a `nSequence` value of 0xff ff ff ff-1 allows only `nLockTime`; a `nSequence` value of 0xff ff ff ff allows none; and `nVersion` can be set to 1 to disallow relative timelocks for any value of `nSequence`.
 Whew!

 ### Create a CSV Relative Block Time

-The format for using `nSequence` to represent relative time locks is defined in [BIP 68](https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki) and is slightly more complex than just inputting a number, like you did for `nTimeLock`.
+The format for using `nSequence` to represent relative time locks is defined in [BIP 68](https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki) and is slightly more complex than just inputting a number, like you did for `nLockTime`.
 Instead, the BIP specifications breaks up the four byte number into three parts:

 * The first two bytes are used to specify a relative locktime.
 * The 23rd bit is used to positively signal if the lock refers to a time rather than a blockheight.
 * The 32nd bit is used to positively signal if relative timelocks are deactivated.

-With that said, the construction of a block-based relative timelock is still quite easy, because the two flagged bits are set to `0`, so you just set `nSequence` to a value between 1 and 0xffff (65535).
+With that said, the construction of a block-based relative timelock is still quite easy, because the two flagged bits are set to `0`, so you just set `nSequence` to a value between 1 and 0xff ff (65535).
 The new transaction can be mined that number of blocks after the associated UTXO was mined.

 ### Create a CSV Relative Time